 Even when using a strong password and two-factor authentication, there is still a risk that you may inadvertently give your password away to a fraudulent site.
-In such instances, two-factor authentication may not protect you, unless you are using a hardware solution.
+In such instances, two-factor authentication may not protect you unless you use a hardware solution.

-The reason is that any phishing site might in real time try your password on the site they are impersonating, then forward their request for a second-factor code to you.
-When you enter your code to the fake website, they will enter it into the real one and gain access.
+The reason is that any phishing site might try your password on the site they are impersonating in real time, then forward their request for a second-factor code.
+When you enter your code into the fake website, they will enter it into the real one and gain access.

-- Use bookmarks to navigate to your financial services, rather than following links or using google
+- Use bookmarks to navigate to your financial services rather than following links.

-- Be suspicious of any emails you receive.
+- Be suspicious of any banking emails you receive.
 Even if the email you receive is likely legitimate, don’t follow links or reply to it.
-Always log onto the service through bookmarks and look out for communications there
+Always log onto the service through bookmarks and look out for communications there.

-- Use hardware based second-factor tokens (such as the U2F standard) when available.
-The token will verify that the connection is made to the right website
+Use hardware-based second-factor tokens (such as the U2F standard) when available.
+The token will verify the connection to the right website.

 5. Use a VPN when abroad

 Many financial institutions will shut down your accounts if they fear somebody other than you is accessing them.
 An indication of fraudulent activity might be a login from an unusual location.
-Other reasons might be that you are accessing the service from an embargoed nation, of which there are plenty.
+Other reasons might be that you are accessing the service from an embargoed nation, of which plenty exist.

-While using a VPN itself might also be seen by your financial service as suspicious, it is likely preferable over logging in from a new or embargoed country.
-Choose a VPN location near your usual home, or ideally always log in from the same VPN location.
+While using a VPN might also be seen by your financial service as suspicious, it is likely preferable over logging in from a new or embargoed country.
+Choose a VPN location near your usual home, or always log in from the exact VPN location.

 6. Don’t be afraid to lock your account down